WDI-SEA/react-development-course-materials/05-React Router/07-react-router-quiz.md

 3. If a user can click on new content and isn't sent to a new page. *
 4. If historical modern browser mechanics work.

 **Explanation**: Many frameworks enable you to write single-page applications.
-These are websites that serve only one web page and change the content of that page dynamically, without refreshing or sending the user to a separate page.
+These are websites that serve only one webpage and change the content of that page dynamically, without refreshing or sending the user to a separate page.